Lowe's Global Technology Center (Charlotte, North Carolina): History

 In September 2022 retailer Outdoor Voices began leasing 1,429 sqft of ground floor retail.
-Outdoor Voices is an athletic apparel store selling items such as sweatpants, leggings, and men's active wear.
+Outdoor Voices is an athletic apparel store selling items such as sweatpants, leggings, and men's activewear.
 It is a competitor to other chains with locations in South End such as Lululemon, Anthropologie, Warby Parker, Cava, Barry's and Free People.

 In December 2022 Brown Bag Seafood Company opened a 2,542 sqft ground floor retail location in the building.
 The restaurant is a fast and casual seafood chain based in Chicago, in August 2022 the company opened its first location in the Charlotte region with a restaurant in Birkdale Village in Huntersville.
-The restaurant allow customers to choose their seafood and how the want the meal presented with choices like tacos, salads, sandwiches, and a grain or vegetable bowl.
+The restaurant allows customers to choose their seafood and how they want the meal presented with choices like tacos, salads, sandwiches, and a grain or vegetable bowl.